US Department of Transportation

 Visioning Components

-Name Tools & Resources
+Name | Tools & Resources |

-Gaining the cooperation of the many stakeholders and representatives involved in a visioning process often requires creating new partnerships or leveraging existing networks.
+Reaching Stakeholders | Gaining the cooperation of the many stakeholders and representatives involved in a visioning process often requires creating new partnerships or leveraging existing networks.
 The role of outreach in this step is to ensure that key contributors are not overlooked and that feedback is utilized to fully identify all partners and stakeholders.
 Input from public meetings, questionnaires, on line communications community conversations, and other feedback mechanisms can be used to ensure that all contributors are identified.
+Practitioners may consider these questions when assessing outreach tools: Who has regulatory powers or implementation authority over key issues to be considered in the vision?
+Which groups may have a vested interest in the process or might be most affected by the vision outcomes?
+What partners or networks currently exist within the community? |

-Partnership Models – Establishing a defined and accepted decision-making and organizational structure is necessary for a visioning process to move forward.
+Forming Partnerships | Partnership Models – Establishing a defined and accepted decision-making and organizational structure is necessary for a visioning process to move forward.
 A generic organizational model for a vision process typically involves an executive level body such as a Steering Committee, advisory level structures such as Technical Advisory Group, working level groups such as Task Forces, and public input level from which direction is initially drawn.
-Each of these organizational structures represents an opportunity to develop diverse, multi-sector partnerships among key stakeholders, such as elected officials, implementing agencies, funders, or citizen groups.
+Each of these organizational structures represents an opportunity to develop diverse, multi-sector partnerships among key stakeholders, such as elected officials, implementing agencies, funders, or citizen groups. |